standards-hub/Nuxt_documentation_installation/How-To-Blog-using-Nuxt.md

 ### Initial cleaning up

-Before we start with the newly created *Blog* content we need to clean up the one provided by the used project template.
+Before we start with the newly created *Blog* content, we need to clean up the one provided by the used project template.
-Creating the project from the template speed up the creating process but the content put do demonstrate how nuxt works is not needed.
+Creating the project from the template speed up the creating process but the content put do demonstrate how nuxt works are not needed.

 The files that needs to be deleted are:
 ```bash